IBM/cloud-native-starter/documentation/OS4ServiceMesh.md

 Follow these steps:

 1. In the OpenShift dashboard, switch to the Adminstrator view, then open Operators and OperatorHub.
-This will show the OperatorHub catalog (could take a moment):
+This will show the OperatorHub catalog (could take a moment).
+Select Project: 'openshift-operators':

    ![operatorhub](../images/operatorhub-catalog.png)

-2. Enter 'openshift service mesh' in the search field, and select the 'Red Hat OpenShift Service Mesh **provided by Red Hat, Inc**'.
+2. Enter 'openshift service mesh' in the search field, and select the 'Red Hat OpenShift Service Mesh **provided by Red Hat, Inc**', not the "Community" version!

 3. Click 'Install' on the next dialog.